 As the demand grows for PICsCPO modules, there’s increasing pressure on manufacturers to move quickly from proof-of-concept to production.

-Thanks to our monolithic glass structuring, FEMTOprint enables customers to:
+Thanks to our monolithic glass structuring, FEMTOPRINT enables customers to:

 Shorten the development cycles and rapidly upscale to production volumes.
 We work directly with companies producing optical engines, fiber assemblies, PIC devices, the new generation of optical transceivers as well as providing packaging and assembly services for the next-generation data centers and AI hardware.